The HBL Advantage.

 Understanding that more goes into the selection of a university than just basketball, here is a list of the benefits that our athletes will receive for participating in the HBL:

 - Earn a salary (approximately $50,000-100,000 per season).ª

-- Receive a four-year scholarship (need-based, academic, and athletic-style scholarships will be available).
+- Receive a five-year scholarship (need-based, academic, and athletic-style scholarships will be available).

 - The ability to sign with an agent without jeopardizing eligibility.

 - Group licensing opportunities through the HBL and its corporate partners.ªª

 - The opportunity to sign individual endorsement agreements and to monetize social media accounts while playing college athletics.

 - Participation in workshops and seminars on topics such as: financial literacy, insurance policies, and more.

 - Visibility with professional scouts and fans through the HBL streaming/broadcast agreement and the HBL app.

 - Be better prepared for the NBA by playing NBA-style rules (four 12-minute quarters, NBA three-point line, 24-second shot clock, etc.).